muratk3n/thirdwave/en/README.md

 I can see how some HKers can fall into "expat nationalism".
 HK folk aren't exactly expats (from the mainland) in the usual sense but some could see themselves that way.
-And a lot of expats overseas who "left the country and always plan to come back one day" might confuse their nostalgia with analysis, and since they dont live in the "home country" either, they do not see all that's going on inside, so develop a blind romantic attachment.
+And a lot of expats overseas who "left the country and always plan to come back one day" do confuse their nostalgia with analysis, since they dont live in the "home country" either, they do not see all that's going on inside, so develop a blind romantic attachment.
+Could be the issue here.

 ---